What is mitigation after a flood?

 Mitigation is the effort to reduce the loss of life and property by reducing the impact of disasters.
-Mitigation consists of taking action now before the next disaster to reduce the human and financial consequences afterwards (analyzing risk, reducing risk, insuring against risk).
-Taking action immediately after a flood occurs is critical to saving lives.
-Quickly implement your emergency preparedness plan by carrying out search and rescue missions.
+It involves taking action before a disaster strikes to minimize the human and financial consequences afterwards.
+This includes analyzing risk, reducing risk, and insuring against risk.
+After a flood occurs, it is essential to take immediate action in order to save lives.

-As you can imagine, it is more expensive to mitigate dirty water because of the health risks involved and the saturation of walls, carpets, etc. A water mitigation company acts quickly, arriving at the site of water damage to dry things and assess the degree of water penetration on walls, ceilings, floors, etc.
+When water damage occurs, it is important to call a water mitigation technician right away.
+They are trained to assess the damage from an external point of view and limit the parts of your home that need to be removed in order to dispose of water.
+Dirty water is more expensive to mitigate due to the health risks involved and the saturation of walls, carpets, etc. A water mitigation company will act quickly, arriving at the site of water damage to dry things out and assess the degree of water penetration on walls, ceilings, floors, etc.

 Therese Lamkins